 Our enable is an unconditional rung.
 This means that the instruction will always be enabled.
 We will use the complete bit (C1) as our input condition to reset our drum instruction back to the beginning.

 Note: We can also use in parallel the first scan bit (SC2).
-If the power is removed from the PLC or it switches from program to run, the outputs start from a know state (RED/RED)
+If the power is removed from the PLC or it switches from program to run, the outputs start from a known state (RED/RED)

 X1 input will be used to jump to a step in the drum specified by memory location DS2.